Home / Country house hotels / A picture-perfect Cotswolds stay at the Manor House Castle Combe

 We finished our perambulations back in Castle Combe village and its beautiful church, St Andrew’s.
 Its 15th century clock is one of the earliest working clocks in England and we arrived by chance just before midday so we got the maximum benefit of its chimes.

-It was with some reluctance that we returned to The Manor House to pick up my little yellow car for the drive home – but the calmness from by stay at The Manor House hotel lasted all the way home along the M4 – no mean feat.
+It was with some reluctance that we returned to The Manor House to pick up my little yellow car for the drive home – but the calmness from my stay at The Manor House hotel lasted all the way home along the M4 – quite an achievement!

 My little yellow Fiat was rather reluctant to leave The Manor House…

-Hotel information and to book The Manor House, Castle Combe
+Hotel information and book The Manor House Castle Combe

 The Manor House